Orthodontist in Sudbury - Invisalign Practitioner

 Clear Braces … They’re Out of Sight!

 Dental braces have come a long way from the adolescent metal smiles usually associated with conventional orthodontic treatment.
-Now, there are more aesthetic regular orthodontic braces materials made of ceramic, plastic and tooth colored wires.
-But, the biggest innovation for invisibly straightening teeth is Invisalign orthodontics.
+Now, there are more aesthetic regular braces materials made of ceramic, plastic and tooth colored wires.
+But, the biggest innovation for invisibly straightening teeth is Invisalign.
 This treatment is “braces without braces” that are “out of sight” both figuratively and literally.

 What is Orthodontic Treatment?

-Both conventional or “regular” braces and Clear braces both move teeth essentially the same way.
+Both conventional or “regular” braces and clear braces move teeth essentially the same way.
 Small guided pressures placed on the teeth over months to a year or more depending on the complexity (teeth crookedness) of the case.
 Old fashioned braces use “glue”, wires, springs and rubber bands.

 Clear aligners are very similar to the plastic trays used to whiten teeth.
 They are transparent and fit snugly over the teeth.
 Depending on the severity of the problem 30 or more aligners are used.